Skip to main content

 How to Do a Skin Self-Exam

-Although the American Cancer Society does not have guidelines for the early detection of skin cancer, many doctors recommend checking your own skin regularly, typically once a month.
+The American Cancer Society does not have guidelines for the early detection of skin cancer.
+However, many doctors and other experts recommend that everyone check their own skin regularly.
+Usually, doing a skin self-exam once a month is recommended.
+Talk to your doctor about how often you should check your skin.

-Follow these step-by-step instructions to examine your skin:
+Follow these step-by-step instructions to examine your skin at home:

 Face the mirror